sugarlabs/www/documentation.md

 2. Change/Edit the code there.

 ### How to change social media icon colors?
-1. Go to **footer.html** file.
+1. Go to **/css/ion_icon_customization.scss** file.
-2. Go to social media icons and check the classes of the relevant icon.
+2. Find the color section you wish the change (it is commented)
-3. Go to **/assets/dist/css/social-share-kit.css** file.
+3. Change the variable here only.
-4. Go to the relevant classes and change the **background-color**/**color** attributes of the icon associated classes.
+4. Do not change the code below the variables unless you wish to add or remove a color instead of changing a color.

 ## Credits